 Instead of allowing a politically correct culture to sully the memory of Robert E. Lee and Thomas J. Jackson, all Americans should hold them in a place of highest honor and respect.
 Anything less is a disservice to history and a disgrace to the principles of truth and integrity.

 Accordingly, it was more than appropriate that the late President Gerald Ford, on August 5, 1975, signed Senate Joint Resolution 23, “restoring posthumously the long overdue, full rights of citizenship to General Robert E. Lee.”
 According to President Ford, “This legislation corrects a 110-year oversight of American history.”
 He further said, “General Lee’s character has been an example to succeeding generations . . .”

-The significance of General Lee's (and Thomas Jackson's) life cannot be overvalued.
+The significance of the lives of Generals Lee and Jackson cannot be overvalued.
 While the character and influence of most of us will barely be remembered two hundred days after our departure, the sterling character of these men has endured for two hundred years.
-What a shame that so many of America's youth are being robbed of knowing and studying the virtue and integrity of the great General Robert E. Lee and General Thomas J. "Stonewall" Jackson.
+What a shame that so many of America’s youth are being robbed of knowing and studying the virtue and integrity of the great General Robert E. Lee and General Thomas J. “Stonewall” Jackson.

 © Chuck Baldwin

 *If you appreciate this column and want to help me distribute these editorial opinions to an ever-growing audience, donations may be made by credit card, check, or Money Order.
 Use this link:

 Chuck Baldwin Live Donate Form